bl1231/bilbomd/README.md

 ## The `.env` file

-The `.env` file contains all the secrets needed to deploy BilboMD.
+The `.env` file can be created from the `.env_example` file and contains all the secrets needed to deploy BilboMD.
 To create the access `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` cryptographic keys just launch an interactive `node` terminal and type the following command:

 ```bash
 require('crypto').randomBytes(64).toString('hex')